The Promise of Big Data

 In 1958, Fair, Isaac and Company (FICO) sent a letter to fifty of the largest U.S. credit grantors offering to demonstrate a new tool: credit scoring.

-It was a revolutionary concept.
 With this simple score in hand, major lenders could instantly determine an applicant’s credit risk.